 As the time for our Kerala visit neared I read mixed reviews about houseboat stays and we began to doubt the idea.
 Some people raved about it and said it was their best experience in India, a bit of idealistic, romantic luxury.
 Others weren’t so keen saying that although they enjoyed it, it was expensive for what it was and you didn’t really get to see much of the backwaters.
 There was also the environmental impact to consider – the houseboats are massive diesel guzzling vessels, producing bank eroding bow waves (wake).

-In the end, we decided against it; we wanted to see the ‘real’ backwaters which just isn’t possible from a houseboat as they can only navigate the larger canals due to their size.
+In the end, we decided against it; we wanted to see the ‘real’ backwaters as part of our Kerala itinerary which just isn’t possible from a houseboat as they can only navigate the larger canals due to their size.

 Transport Options for the Backwaters